 Prerequisite: Minimum grade of "C" in CET 2615C.
+All computer courses require an additional lab fee.

 CGS 1100C.
 COMPUTER APPLICATIONS I: 3 Credits, 3 Hours.
-(Fall, Spring, Summer) This course is designed to familiarize students with microcomputers, using some of the more popular commercially available software packages, including an introduction to an operating system and/or user interface.
+(Fall, Spring, Summer) This course is designed to familiarize students with Windows based microcomputers, using some of the more popular commercially available software packages, including an introduction to the Windows operating system and/or user interface.
 Emphasis is on practical exercises using word processing, spreadsheets, presentations, and databases.